AyanPahari/IITH-ML-Hackathon/README.md

 # IITH ML Hackathon

 This was a graded Hackathon conducted on Kaggle for a Machine Learning Course during my 1st Semester at IIT Hyderabad.
 It was a 3-day long competition and a total of 240 participants were there.
-I and my friend (2 person team) managed to secure #6 on both public and private leaderboards.
+I and my friend (2 person team) managed to secure the #6 position on both public and private leaderboards.

 ### Problem Description